drsimonturega/multinational-retail-data-centralisation599/README.md

 A star-based schema was constructed.
 ## Usage instructions
-add queries
+Querying the data, is achived using sql scripts M4T1.sql to M4T9.sql
 ## File structure of the project
+python scripts
-jyper note books
+jypter note books
 SQL scripts
 ## License information